cncf/toc/tags/resources/tag-formation-templates/template-leadership-election-process.md

 ## Process of nominations

 Leadership roles are open to all interested participants within the community.
-Depending on the needs of the community, as determined by the current TAG leadership team (Chairs and TL), nominations may come from working group co-chairs, TAG co-chairs and/or tech leads and/or other community members.
+Depending on the needs of the community, as determined by the current TAG leadership team (Chairs and TLs), nominations may come from working group co-chairs, TAG co-chairs and/or tech leads and/or other community members.
+Each TAG is expected to define this for themselves.

 The `<TAG NAME>` does not have a current limit on the amount of leadership roles. <!-- !
 UPDATE IF DISCUSSED OTHERWISE ! -->

 Final nominations will adhere to the [CNCF's TOC described process](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md#elections) as well as to the leadership nomination requirements described below.

-Any individual who is a member of the `<TAG NAME>` list or other official communication channels may nominate another individual.
+Any individual who is a member of the `<TAG NAME>`, its working groups, or otherwise considered an active participant of the group may nominate another individual. <!-- Update if your TAG has a more restricted pool of nominators -->

-The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise:
+The process of endorsing and selecting individuals will consider the following factors to ensure both the need for proper community representation and the necessary technical expertise: <!-- If the TAG has any additional items, such as leading a minimum number of projects, or facilitating a number meetings, they should be added to this list under "Body of work" -->

 * Gender diversity
 * Company diversity